 The United States Mint does charge a premium for the rolls and bags, but the products are still popular because they are the quickest way to get new quarters and also, while produced in circulating-quality, the quarters have never entered circulation so they tend to be in better condition than those found in pocket change.

-Everglades National Park Quarter
+National Park Quarter Designs

-Everglades National Park information
+Everglades National Park Information

 There are over 350 species of birds, several types of venomous snakes, sea turtles and other exotic animals that live in the Everglades.
-Thanks to the slow moving water system, which is actually a river, the ecosystem is able to support this wide array of animal life.
+Thanks to the slow moving water system, which is actually a river, the ecosystem is able to support a wide array of animal life.

 The most famous resident of the Everglades National Park is the American crocodile.
 Most of the dangerous species that live in the park often shy away from humans, leaving the attack rate very low.